reactioncommerce/reaction-docs/admin/marketplace-merchant-setup.md

 This guide will dive into the steps needed by both the a owner, and merchant shop.

+**Prerequisites**

+The marketplace owner must have completed the following before proceeding with this guide.

+1. Enabled marketplace in "Shop Settings"
+2. Enabled the Stripe payment method in "Payment Methods"

 ## Invite a seller

 As the marketplace owner, these are the steps I must complete to invite a merchant shop owner.

 ### Invite merchant shop owner

-With Marketplace enabled, invite a new shop owner using the Makerplace invite owner form.
+With Marketplace enabled, invite a new shop owner using the Marketplace invite owner form.

 ![](/assets/admin-merchant-invite.png "Reaction's Invite Owner Form")